-On Monday 5th December Lydd Airport Action Group released a press statement calling for the Kent Crime Commissioner –Matthew Richard Scott (pictured) to speed up a delayed Police investigation into suspected bribes accepted by Shepway District Councillors.
+On Monday 5th December Lydd Airport Action Group released a press statement calling for the Kent Crime Commissioner –Matthew Richard Scott (pictured) to speed up a delayed Police investigation into alleged suspected bribes accepted by Shepway District Councillors.

 In a court case in 2011, the then Manager of Lydd Airport Zaher Nicola Jeries Deir made claims that he had given “gifts” to SDC Councillors.